rbarden/rvahams-sova-equipmenttracker/README.md

 	4 - Quit Application (Automatically Creates Snapshot)
 ```

-These are straight forward and will prompt for their name and their
+The prompts are straight forward and will ask for the loanee's name and the
-radio's identifier which should be printed on the radio or otherwise
+radio's identifier, which should be printed on the radio or otherwise
-made known to the user. __Names can only be one word long.__ The suggested
+made known to the user. __Names cannot contain spaces.__ I suggest formatting the names as [last][firstInitial][middleInitial].
-format is [last][firstInitial][middleInitial].

-That is it for general user interaction.
-When the user enters the required
+That is the end of general user interaction.
+After the user enters the required
-information the user prompts start over again.
-The application takes care of
+information, the user prompts start over again.
+All required time stamping is done automatically.
-all required time stamping.

 ---